patrickbwarren/qgis3-survex-import/README.md

 ### What to do next

-Once the data is in QGIS one can do various things with it.
+Once the data is in QGIS3 one can do various things with it.

 For example, features (stations, legs, polygons) can be coloured by elevation to mimic the behaviour of the `aven` viewer in survex